advmeds/advmeds-keyboard-lib/README.md

 ## Usage:

-1.Add it in your root build.gradle(Project) at the end of repositories:
+1.Add it to your root build.gradle

     allprojects {
 	    repositories {